You don’t have to be a TV streaming app to advertise on OTT and CTV

 Measuring incremental lift

-The Kochava FoundryTM team has innovated a way to more affordably measure incrementality using the billions of consented device profiles found within the Kochava Collective.
-The team uses the Collective to model a forensic control/holdout group that mirrors the attributes of the test audience exposed to the campaign.
+The Kochava FoundryTM team has innovated a way to more affordably measure incrementality using the billions of consented device profiles.
+The team uses a forensic control/holdout group that mirrors the attributes of the test audience exposed to the campaign.
 Utilization of a modeled control saves advertisers from having to withhold advertising (and lose revenue) from a portion of their audience to be used as a traditional hold-out control.
 Further, it avoids the cost of having to serve PSA ads when using a PSA holdout approach.
 Incremental lift can be measured between the test group and the forensic control with a confidence interval of over 90%.

 The Foundry team recently assisted a national quick service restaurant that launched a campaign on a CTV platform.
 There were over 2M hashed primary IP addresses belonging to households in the exposed group.
 With a 90% confidence interval, Foundry showed that the campaign generated a significant incremental lift, resulting in over 4,800 purchases from the exposed audience, as opposed to a modeled control.
 Campaign exposure was also proven to influence the timing of app installs, especially within 4 hours of exposure to the ad.